Skip to content

 For investors and technical readers looking for more depth.

-Models are trained on high-resolution aerial imagery combined with 3D data.
+Our AI models are trained on high-resolution aerial imagery combined with 3D data.
 We use a combination of computer vision and deep learning techniques to detect roof planes, edges, and penetrations.
 Each model iteration is trained on an expanded and improved dataset.

 Most measurement providers rely on 2D satellite imagery with assumptive pitch calculations and standardized waste factors.
 Instant Roofer uses actual 3D data to measure roof geometry, eliminating the guesswork involved in estimating pitch and waste from a flat image.
-This means our measurements reflect the true surface area of the roof rather than a mathematical estimate based on assumed angles.
-Additionally, our models are continuously evolving.
+This means our AI measurements reflect the true surface area of the roof rather than a mathematical estimate based on assumed angles.
+Additionally, our AI models are continuously evolving.
 We release new model versions regularly, and each release delivers measurable accuracy improvements.

 See the Accuracy for Yourself